 Elisha Jamieson-Davies is an experienced litigator in Hicks Morley’s Toronto office.
-She represents both public and private sector clients in a variety of industries, including financial services, school boards, retail, social services, mining, manufacturing, colleges, hospitality, municipal, not-for-profits, healthcare and consulting.
+She represents employers in a variety of industries including financial services, school boards, retail, social services, mining, manufacturing, colleges, hospitality, municipal, not-for-profits, healthcare and consulting.

 Memberships & Affiliations

 Canadian Bar Association – Member

 Ontario Bar Association – Member (Administrative Law, Civil Litigation, Class Actions Law, and Labour & Employment Law)

 “Coping with Change – Constructive Dismissal Considerations in the Time of COVID-19” Northern Ontario Human Resources Professionals Association (October 21, 2021)

 “Good Faith Trilogy” Friends Who Argue: The Advocates’ Society Podcast (September 1, 2021)

 “Altering Employment Contracts, Bonuses and Benefits” Ontario Bar Association Institute (February 6, 2020)

 University of Western Ontario, B.A.
 (Hons.)